AutomoxCommunity/automox-console-sdk-python/examples/use-cases/update_devices_by_csv/README.md

 # Update Automox Devices by CSV
-A common need is the ability to take a CSV source file to use for grouping a tagging of Automox devices within the Console for filtering, reporting, and scoping needs.
-This example script shows how to leverage the Automox Console SDK
+In order to improve the efficiency and administration of Automox devices, it is possible to leverage a CSV source file and the provided script for the grouping and tagging of Automox devices.
+By grouping devices, it makes it that much easier to search for devices, leverage reporting filtering, and scope policies.
+This script shows how to leverage the Automox Console SDK to:
-to:
 1. Pull Automox Devices
 2. Pull Automox Groups; identifying the default group
 3. Process a CSV by mapping the provided hostname and IP address of each row